TorchSim/torch-sim/docs/reference/index.rst

 API reference
 -------------

-This section gives an overview of the API for atomate2.
+This section gives an overview of the API for torch_sim.

 .. currentmodule:: torch_sim